YOUNG: Nets latest constructed 'superteam' to fall short of expectations

 The Nets should have run away with the East, given their cast of characters, but they did have to suffer some speed bumps along the way during the regular season, including having Durant miss six weeks due to injury.
 But the main reason that they played down to the seventh seed was because Irving selfishly refused to get the COVID vaccine, making him at the time ineligible to play in any of Brooklyn’s home games because of the city mandate.
 Irving missed the first 35 games of the season because of his anti-vax position, played only in road games for three months, and ultimately appeared in just 29 of 82 regular-season games, pretty much by choice.

-As a result, the Nets were robbed of their most creative scorer, forcing Durant to shoulder a more prolific load (which may have led to his lengthy injury hiatus), along with alienating Harden, who couldn’t understand Irving’s stubborn position, so he sulked, ultimately leading to an awkward trade of Harden to Philadelphia for another apparent head case, Ben Simmons, who never played for the Nets because of alleged back concerns and other more clandestine problems.
+As a result, the Nets were robbed of their most creative scorer, forcing Durant to shoulder a more prolific load (which may have led to his lengthy injury hiatus), along with alienating Harden, who couldn’t understand Irving’s stubborn position, so he sulked, ultimately leading to an awkward trade of Harden to Philadelphia, who never played for the Nets because of alleged back concerns and other more clandestine problems.

-Because of the stop-and-go nature of the trio’s ability to play together, Durant, Harden and Irving played just 365 minutes total over 16 games this season — 10 regular-season contests and five postseason matchups.
-The Nets logged 119 points per 100 possessions — an offensive efficiency rate that would shatter the NBA record — with those three on the court during regular-season contests.
+Because of the stop-and-go nature of the trio’s ability to play together, Durant, Harden and Irving played just 365 minutes total over 15 games this season and the Nets logged 119 points per 100 possessions — an offensive efficiency rate that would shatter the NBA record — with those three on the court together.

 One has to wonder if the Nets, now without Harden and with the mysterious Simmons, a former No. 1 overall NBA draft pick who is a defensive wizard but struggles offensively, have missed out on their last best chance to win a championship.
 Harden, despite his numerous NBA accolades over the years, has still never won an NBA title in his nine seasons, and Durant and Irving have won two and one championship, respectively, but both were primarily riding the coattails of the Golden State Warriors’ juggernaut in Durant’s case, and the LeBron-led Cavaliers in Irving’s case, although he did hit the title-winning shot in Game 7 of the teams’ 2016 NBA Finals matchup.